digitalspacestdio/homebrew-git-ssh/README.md

 # Git SSH
-A wrapper for an SSH client that allows you to use separate keys for each repository.
+The wrapper for an SSH client that enables you to utilize distinct keys for each repository.
 ---